faust64/keengreeper/README.md

 content would be updated as well.
 Eventually these new branches are pushed to upstream for further verification (hopefully: CI).

+Then, the `updateVulnerabilities` script may be used to iterate on previously cached NodeJS modules, looking for potential vulnerabilities.

 ## Setup

 We first need to set some variables.
 Look at `env.sample` for an example, you